Yashica 44 Series

 Contemplating both my database, and Swedish and Dutch ads which have turned up, I think it is possible to be fairly precise about the production timetables of the three commonly found models (not the 44 Auto which remains a mystery).

-The Yashica-44 was released between May (announcement) and July1958 (advertisement).
+The Yashica 44 was released between May (announcement) and July1958 (advertisement).
 Japanese magazine Shashin Kōgyō (meaning Photographic Industry) No. 91 of November 1959 has the Yashica 44LM as its cover photo (Camera-wiki.org).
-Based on advertising, production and/or general availability of the Yashica 44A and 44LM ceased in 1965.
+Based on advertising, trim and 1959 serial numbers, series production seemed to cease by July 1959 by which time both the 44A and 44LM had most probably been released.
+However, as noted above and detailed in Late Examples on the 44 Models page, there are six cameras in my database which by both later trim and serial number places them at, or between, May and September 1960.

-Finally, US ads and catalogues also support this view of the order of releases.
-I have copies of 1958 and 1959 ads with just the Yashica-44 and a 1959 ad with the Yashica 44A.
-A Sears catalogue from an unknown year lists both the Yashica-44 and Yashica 44A as does the Popular Photography Equipment Directory 1960 with the Yashica 44LM in neither (lead times have to be allowed for publications).
+I have copies of 1958 and 1959 US ads with just the Yashica 44 and several 1959 ads with the Yashica 44A.
+A Sears catalogue from an unknown year lists both the Yashica 44 and Yashica 44A as does the Popular Photography Equipment Directory 1960 with the Yashica 44LM in neither (lead times have to be allowed for publications).
+I have found one 1960 ad for the 44LM.
 Later ads and catalogues usually have the 44A and 44LM together.
 The 1961 Sears catalogue refers to the “Baby Yashica 44A” and “new Yashica 44LM”.
-Below is an extract from a Yashica US brochure which seems to cover most Yashica products including all TLRs on sale in the US in 1959 except for the Yashica 44LM and the Yashica Mat-LM which some sources claim was released in September 1959:
+Below is an extract from a Yashica US brochure which seems to cover most Yashica products including all TLRs on sale in the US in 1959 except for the Yashica 44LM and the Yashica Mat-LM which some sources claim was released in September 1959 but I think was early 1960:

-However, whilst European ads don't necessarily contradict the order of events, they at least strongly imply that the changeover from the Yashica-44 to 44A and 44LM models occurred earlier and more quickly than what I had anticipated.
+European ads strongly imply that the introduction of the 44A and 44LM models occurred earlier and more quickly than what may be interpreted from US advertising.

 (Document image and dates courtesy of Göran Årelind)